 When looking at the display of these results per question, it seems that most of the areas of knowledge on CSDP have been adequately covered during the module.
 It has thus fulfilled its mission regarding the objective of "learning CSDP", undoubtedly.
 However, as shown in the graph below, the students felt more difficulties with 2 questions.
-Question number 10 touched on the crisis management procedures of the European Union, which - even if the topic was discussed in other lectures - was not the object of a specific learning unit in the 2012 CSDP module.
-Question number 12 touched on the EU-NATO cooperation in capabilities but it may have not been specifically covered during the lectures.
-It must be noted that, during the first round of test, this question already received a statistical - i.e. 1 chance out of 4 choices - percentage of correct answers.
-The results obtained during the second test demonstrate that, in addition, confusion has been raised during the residential part of the module.
+Question number 3 touched on the civilian aspects of the European Union's crisis management, though the emphasis was put on the study of military operations in a first place, even if the topic was discussed in other lectures.
+Question number 2 touched on the EU-NATO cooperation in capabilities but it may have not been specifically covered during the lectures.
+It must be noted that, during the first round of test, this question already received a statistical -i.e. 1 chance out of 4 choices - percentage of correct answers.

 The system of monitoring of the knowledge improvements must thus be amended in order to make sure that the tests, which condition the completion of the module by the participants, cover only areas and questions purposely dealt with in the IDL and residential phases of the module.
 This test must thus be the product of exchanges between the organisers and the lecturing team.
 The level 2 questionnaire can be maintained, nonetheless, as a reliable and "dispassionate" instrument for assessing exclusively the "global level" of knowledge - and not the knowledge itself - of the participants along the main stages of the module.
+From a practical point of view and for reasons of organisation, it must be noted that a first half of the class passed the test before the last lecture.
+This shall perhaps be avoided if a future test is based on a series of questions proposed by the lecturers themselves.